SmBoP: Semi-autoregressive Bottom-up Semantic Parsing: The parser

 \commentout{ We define the following simple linear scoring function for tree representations $\bfz_i,\bfz_j$ on the beam:

 } Overall, the total number of trees on the frontier is $\leq K|\sU| + K^2|\sB|$.
-Because scores of different trees on the frontier are independent, they can be parallelized for efficiency.
+Because scores of different trees on the frontier are independent, they are efficiently computed in parallel.
 Note that we score new trees from the frontier \emph{before} creating a representation for them, which we describe next.

 \commentout{ For searching, the probability of choosing frontier item $r$ is $p(r) = softmax\left( s(r) \right)_{r\in R}$, where $R$ is the possible frontier rules for the beam, where we mask frontier rules that are not possible due to the grammar.
 For re-ranking, the probability of choosing an item as the final tree $r$ is $p(r) = softmax\left( MLP(r) \right)_{r\in R'}$, where $R'$ is the set of all valid trees found during decoding, and $MLP$ is a feed-forward network. }